Danny3ec/VHDL_Projects/documentation/top_vhd_explained.md

 ## 6. Summary

-top.vhd ties together the NCO, sine LUT, PWM, and micro blinker into one coherent design.
+top_original.vhd ties together the NCO, sine LUT, PWM, and micro blinker into one coherent design.
 It maps the DE1-SoC switches to mode and frequency control, sharing a 50 MHz clock and common reset logic across all modules.
 ## 7. INC_TAB8 Frequency Lookup Table